kfiry77/BiPartiteGraphDeepLearing/Docs/Proposal.md

 ## The Method

 Deep Learning techniques have been evolved remarkably Recently.
 In the last years we are witnessing that deep learning techniques outperform the traditional hand-crafted designed algorithm for image recognition, machine translation, game playing and more.
 The method proposed here suggest harnessing deep learning techniques for software design assessment process.
 Clearly before we can assess the design a way to model it will be required as a preliminary process.
 Following the novel works of Exman, a software design can be represent by a simple algebraic notation of modularity matrix.
 The modularity metrics is practically a graph adjutancy matrix.
-Using the intuition of viewing the matrix as a monochrome picture, the famous CNN which dominates the literature of image classification and segmentation tasks is the  straight forward way to give insight.
+Using the intuition of viewing the matrix as a monochrome picture, the famous CNN which dominates the literature of image classification and segmentation tasks is the  straight forward way to give insights.
 In short, the idea of convolution on an image is to sum the neighboring pixels around a center pixel.
 Although the adjacency matrix is a two-dimensional array which intuitively can be view as an image, we cannot argue that it is an image.
-The quick proof would be to take an adjutancy matrix and apply column or row swap, the result adjutancy matrix is equal, that represent the same graph.
+The quick proof would be to take an adjutancy matrix and apply columns or rows swap, the result is an adjutancy matrix that represent an equal graph.
 Images with swapped rows or columns definitely are not equal and thus a CNN for assessing design would be inappropriate .<br>

 CNN adopts the idea by aggregate the features of neighboring nodes into the center node.
 Graph Neural Network (GNN)  adopts the same idea by aggregate the features of neighboring nodes into the center node.
 This type of GNN has a very strong mathematics foundation of signal processing spectral analysis.